Bao Li

-Bao Li (Bǎo Lì (宝力, 寶力)) is a male giant panda cub who is currently residing at the National Zoo in Washington, D.C.
+Bao Li (Bǎo Lì (宝力, 寶力); born August 4, 2021) is a male giant panda cub who is currently residing at the National Zoo in Washington, D.C.

-About
+Life

 Bao Li was born at the Chengdu Research Base of Giant Panda Breeding in Sichuan, China, on August 4, 2021.
 Bao Li is the cub of Bao Bao, who was born at the National Zoo in Washington, D.C.
+He is the twin brother of Bao Yuan and the sibling of Dun Dun.

-In May 2024, it was announced that two giant panda cubs, Bao Li and Qing Bao, would be arriving at the National Zoo from China in 2024.

-On October 15, 2024, a FedEx plane carrying Bao Li and Qing Bao arrived at Dulles International Airport, where they were subsequently transported to the National Zoo.

-Bao Li and Qing Bao were debuted during a special preview from Jan 10-19, 2025, where they were available to be viewed ahead of their official public debut by members of the National Zoo.
+In May 2024, it was announced that Bao Li and a female giant panda, Qing Bao, would be arriving at the National Zoo from China that year.
+A FedEx plane carrying the two pandas arrived at Dulles International Airport on October 15, and they were subsequently transported to the National Zoo.
+From January 10-19, 2025, Bao Li and Qing Bao were debuted during a special preview, where they were available to be viewed ahead of their official public debut by members of the National Zoo.